garrandall/popular-music-data/tracks/tryin--to-get-the-feeling-again-barry-manilow.md

 'cause all that's left is yearnin'

-Cause I been up, down, tryin' to get the feeling again All around....tryin' to get the feeling again
+Cause I been up, down, tryin' to get the feeling again All around...tryin' to get the feeling again
 The one that made me shiver, made my knees start to quiver Every time she walked in
 And I've looked high, and low and everywhere I possibly can